wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/1-introduction.md

 Using SQL language is an efficient way of creating a column because it would make the data source do the calculations for you.
 In Power BI, the calculated column would appear like any other column.

-You can also use Power Query to create a calculated column.
+You can also use Power Query to create a custom column.

 > [!div class="mx-imgBorder"]
 > [![Power Query custom column](../media/02-custom-column-ss.png)](../media/02-custom-column-ss.png#lightbox)